Davide Santon: Return to Inter

 After losing his first-team place to Paul Dummett, Santon returned to Inter in the 2015 January transfer window on loan, with an option to buy in the summer.
 Santon was also eligible to one of the four quota for club-trained players in UEFA competitions, otherwise Inter's squad would be forced to be reduced by vacating the quota.
 (Inter filled the quota with reserve players Giacomo Sciacca and Isaac Donkor, first team player Rene Krhin (first half), Joel Obi and Marco Andreolli in the 2014–15 season) The loan was made permanent in summer 2015.
 According to Inter, the transfer (including agent fee and other costs) had cost the club €4.893 million.

 Santon was once available in the 2016 transfer market, which Sunderland were in negotiations with Inter, as well as an alleged failed medical at West Ham United.
 However, Santon remained in Inter's squad, as they only had three available players eligible for the aforementioned quota in the Europa League (himself, Marco Andreolli and Jonathan Biabiany), with Serie A also imposing a similar homegrown rule.
 The club was also forced to reduce the European squad to a maximum of 22 as a penalty for breaching UEFA Financial Fair Play Regulations.
 Eventually Inter had a 21-men squad, with one quota for an Inter youth product not used.
 Santon was an unused substitute for Inter in the opening match of the Europa League; he was the starting full-back in their 2–1 win over defending Serie A champions Juventus in the Derby d'Italia.

 After Frank de Boer was sacked in 2016, Santon was rarely used by new coach Stefano Pioli.
 In the 2017–18 season, he was included in Luciano Spalletti's pre-season camp in July 2017.
-However, Santon was left out from the squad to Asia due to injury.
+However, Santon was left out of the squad to Asia due to injury.